 Companies That Buy Trees for Lumber

 Another option for selling multiple trees is to contact timber buyers directly.
-The USDA offers lists of timber buyers by state, or you can search for a regional timber buyer online.
-Here is a selection of regional timber buyers to get you started:
+Some regional timber buyers to choose from include:

 - Midwest: Midwest Hardwood Corporation